How Do I Love Thee? Let Me Count the Ways

-Valentine’s Day has just whizzed by, and so it would be remiss of me to not put into words my thoughts on the big fella; love.
+Valentine’s Day has just whizzed by, so it would be remiss of me not to put into words my thoughts on the big fella; love.

 When I was studying for church ministry, I loved the times I had to research for an essay or a sermon.
-This allowed me to delve deep into the original languages that the Bible was written in and glean some fascinating new angle on a common theme.
+This allowed me to delve deep into the original languages the Bible was written and glean some fascinating new angles on a common theme.

 One theme that would frequently arise was that of love.
-Philosophy is filled with dialogue on love.
-The Bible is, so many religions and aspects of modern society, all touch upon love.
+Philosophy is filled with dialogues on love.
+The Bible is also.
+So many religions and aspects of modern society all touch upon love.
 I would work really hard to do everything with love.
-Even recently, I was reminded that all things should 'Come from a place of love'.
+I was recently reminded that all things should 'Come from a place of love.'

 But let's back up a little bit.
-I would love looking into the original languages.
-Of course, the New Testament was written in the form of 'common Greek' spoken around two-thousand years ago.
-Love, was one word that fascinated me, as the Greek-speaking ancient world knew what they were talking about.
+I would love to look into the original languages.
+Of course, the New Testament was written in the form of 'common Greek' spoken around two thousand years ago.
+Love was one word that fascinated me, as the Greek-speaking ancient world knew what they were talking about.

 I love my daughters.
 I love curry.
 I love Star Wars.
 I love my family.
-I love my friends, colleagues, even putting one foot in front of another for eighteen-hours running 100km!
+I love my friends and colleagues, even putting one foot in front of another for eighteen hours running 100km!

-Of course, my love for a spicy slice cannot compare to my daughters' love or running crazy distances.
+Of course, my love for a spicy slice cannot compare to my love for my daughters or running crazy distances.
 Oh, I equally hate running for eighteen hours!
-There have been times, I've been accused of banding around the word 'love' too quickly.
+There have been times I've been accused of banding around the word 'love' too quickly.

 But do I?

 Ludus – playful, a little flirtatious

 Pragma – That long-lasting bond between a couple, standing in love, rather than falling in love